DogInfantry/sustainable-finance-india-transition/README.md

 # Sustainable Finance / India Energy Transition Work Sample

-This repository is a consulting-style work sample on how sustainable finance can be deployed across India's energy transition, with product mapping and bank-specific positioning for **Standard Chartered**, **Deutsche Bank**, and **UBS**.
+This repository is a consulting-style work sample on how sustainable finance can be deployed across India's energy transition, with product mapping and bank-specific positioning.

 It is designed to feel like an associate-level strategy pack that sits between market research and a product-origination toolkit: